rgorge/minimal-mistakes/_pages/virtualization-101.md

 Overwhelming majority of operating systems support para-virtualization - in Linux kernel it is supported from version 2.6.20.

-Virtual Machnine needs not only vCPU and RAM but PCI devices as well.
+Virtual Machine needs not only vCPU and RAM but PCI devices as well.
 It needs drivers to operate virtual network cards, disks and etc.
 Linux KVM solved this with introduction of <b>virtio</b> - framework for development and operation of virtualized of I/O devices.
 Virtio is an additional layer of abstraction that allows emulate I/O device in para-virtualized mode.
 It provides unified interface towards VM.
 This allows use virtio for different emulated devices.
 Virtio consists of: